University Museum (University of Tokyo)

 The University Museum at the University of Tokyo (東京大学総合研究博物館, Tōkyō daigaku sōgō kenkyū hakubutsukan) is a museum in Tokyo, Japan.
-It is part of The University of Tokyo.
-UMUT was established in 1966 to mainly preserve the collection of the university.
-Today UMUT works with preservation, research, and exhibitions for the general public.
+Although there had been museums affiliated with the University of Tokyo since its establishment in 1877, UMUT was established in 1966 to maintain, organise, and exhibit the vast collection of the university.
+Today, UMUT works with preservation, research, and exhibitions for the general public.

 History

 The University Museum was established on April 1, 1966 under the name the University Museum (東京大学総合研究資料館, Tōkyō daigaku sōgō kenkyū shiryōkan).
 In 1984 an extension of the main museum was built to house a dedicated exhibition space.
 On May 11, 1996 the museum was reorganized and got its current name.
 While the name in English remained the same, the new Japanese name reflected the ambition to work more on showing the collection to the public.
 The three last characters in both names could be translated as museum, but the old name is perhaps better translated as archive.
 In connection to the reorganization a new extension (2996 m2) to the main building was completed in 1995.
 In 2001 the old faculty of medicine building, which was relocated to Koishikawa Botanical Garden in 1969, was opened as a new exhibition space.
 In 2013 the exhibition space Intermediatheque (IMT) was opened in the old Central Post Office next to Tokyo Station.
 This larger space (~3000 m2) was established in part to show more of the museum collection.
 In 2014 an exhibition space called "Space Exploration, Education, and Discovery" (SEED) was opened at the TeNQ Space Museum, next to Tokyo Dome.

 Mako Komuro, formerly Princess Mako of Akishino, the niece of Emperor Naruhito, worked as a researcher at the museum in 2016.
 Her father, Crown Prince Akishino, has also worked at the museum and is an honorary fellow.